christianparpart/x0/REWRITE.md

 - [x] HttpHealthMonitor: monitor an HTTP upstream
 - [ ] HttpClusterMember, proxies to HttpClient, with constraints (such as capacity)
 - [ ] HttpCluster: basic load balancing to HTTP/1 upstreams
+- [ ] HttpClient: an easier way to connect to an endpoint AND issue the request (in one line)

 #### proxy: stage 2